Creed (band): Reunion, Full Circle and 2012 tour (2009–2012)

-On September 25, 2009, Creed performed a concert in Houston, Texas that was recorded, broadcast via a live internet stream, and released on December 8, 2010, as a concert film titled Creed Live, the band's first live recording.
-The performance broke four world records, including the world record for the most cameras used at a live music event (239).
-The previous holder of this record was Justin Timberlake.
+On September 25, 2009, Creed performed a concert in Houston, Texas that was recorded, broadcast via a live internet stream, and subsequently released on December 8, 2010, as a concert film titled Creed Live, the band's first live recording.
+The performance shattered Justin Timberlake's world record for the most cameras used at a live music event by using an unprecedented total of 239.
 The performance also featured the first usage of the "big freeze" technology, popularized by the 1999 film The Matrix, in a concert environment.
 Drummer Scott Phillips also confirmed that Full Circle will not be the band's final album.
 The same announcement confirmed that Creed was to go on a world tour in support of Full Circle between April and September 2010, starting with an Australia/New Zealand tour, followed by South America, Europe, and North America.
 The tour was called The 20-10 Tour.
 Tickets for the tour were ten and twenty dollars to stand up against rising concert ticket prices.
 The first 2,010 tickets purchased for every concert did not include any service fees.
 Despite these efforts, not every show sold out, and critical reviews were mostly mixed.
 Skillet joined the tour as main support.

 Creed reconvened in late 2011 and early 2012 to begin work on a potential fifth studio album.
 A tour was also announced in which the band would perform their first two albums, My Own Prison and Human Clay, from front to back over the course of two nights, with selected tracks from Weathered and Full Circle also featured.
-This tour kicked off with two shows on April 12 and 13, 2012, at the Chicago Theatre in Chicago, Illinois, with the band performing My Own Prison the first night and Human Clay the second.
+This tour kicked off with two shows in April 2012, at the Chicago Theatre in Chicago, Illinois, with the band performing My Own Prison the first night and Human Clay the second.
 They also toured in South America and Indonesia.